 Outdoor Camp Assistant

-Lattitude Global Volunteering has established reputable partnerships with a wide variety of camps and outdoor education centres globally.
-As an Outdoor Activities Instructor, your outdoor skills will be put to good use.
+Lattitude has established partnerships with a wide variety of camps and outdoor education centres.
+As an Outdoor Camp Assistant, your outdoor skills will be put to good use, especially with your involvement in such activities as kayaking, skiing, fencing, rock climbing, horse riding, hiking, archery, mountain biking, ropes, orienteering, snorkelling or sailing.

 Our Outdoor Activity Instructor role will be to assist groups in activities such as high and low ropes courses, canoeing, mountain biking, bushwalking, campfire cooking, hut building and archery to name a few.